Borja21091/Ultralyzer/docs/doc_user_guide.md

 - An artery inside the optic disc should appear as yellow `(255, 255, 0)`.
 - A vein inside the optic disc should appear as cyan `(0, 255, 255)`.
 - A crossing of an artery and a vein inside the optic disc should appear as white `(255, 255, 255)`.
+- If masks have been generated using an external tool, images and masks **must** be in two different folders.

 ## 1. Loading Data